CDA Decides To Switch Off 50 Percent Lights On City Roads - UrduPoint

 CDA Decides To Switch Off 50 Percent Lights On City Roads

-The Capital Development Authority (CDA) on Friday decided to switch off 50 percent lights on city roads under energy conservation plan introduced by the federal government

-ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Jan, 2023 ) :The Capital Development Authority (CDA) on Friday decided to switch off 50 percent lights on city roads under energy conservation plan introduced by the Federal government.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Jan, 2023 ) :The Capital Development Authority (CDA) on Friday decided to switch off 50 percent lights on city roads under the energy conservation plan introduced by the Federal government.

-"However, all the street lights will remain switched on in residential areas for maximum facilitation of the citizens at night," said a news release.
+"However, all the street lights will remain switched on in residential areas for maximum facilitation of the citizens at night," said a spokesperson.

 In this regard, the CDA has requested the residents of the federal capital to avoid unnecessary use of electricity in their homes so that maximum energy could be saved.